Ixian/nas_fan_control/README.md

 Sretalla forked the above repository and made extensive changes to PID_fan_control.pl which I incorporated, including optional support for logging to InfluxDB.

-I've made several changes to support running the script on Linux-based OSs, such as replacing camcontrol (which is BSD-specific) with another method of collecting drive info, as well as an option to simply input a static list of drives instead for simplicity.
+I've made several changes to support running the script on Linux-based OSs, such as replacing camcontrol (which is BSD-specific) to simply allow and option to input a static list of drives for simplicity.
+This could be cleaned up and moved to a config file.

 See the script header for detailed notes and history.